Skip to content

 Where to keep your emergency fund

-• Earning real interest.
-Not sitting in a checking account at 0.01% while inflation eats 3% per year.
+• Earning real interest (not sitting in a checking account at 0.01%)

-• Separate from your spending money.
-Out of sight, out of mind.
-If it is in your regular checking account, you will spend it.
+• Separate from your spending money (out of sight, out of mind)

 The answer is a high-yield savings account (HYSA).
 As of early 2026, the best HYSAs pay 4 to 5% APY.
-On a $10,000 emergency fund, that is $400 to $500 per year in free money, compared to roughly $1 in a traditional bank savings account.
+On a $10,000 emergency fund, that is $400 to $500 per year, compared to roughly $1 in a traditional bank savings account.

 Top options right now: SoFi (4.50% APY with direct deposit), Marcus by Goldman Sachs (4.40% APY), Ally Bank (4.20% APY), and Capital One 360 Performance Savings (4.25% APY).
 All are FDIC-insured up to $250,000, all have $0 minimums, and all allow free transfers to your checking account.